diegovita/Platform/README.md

 Go top left corner below elasticsearch logo, and then click on Discover > Create DataView > paste blogging-logs-2024- and add * at the end in the index pattern textbox, like this: blogging-logs-2024-*, choose whatever name you like and create.
 You will be able to check logs on Discover tab.

+How to use the API:

+Go to the Login endpoint and write "Blogging" as username and "Platform" as password.
+You will be given a JWT for authentication, which will last 60 minutes.
+There's no endpoint to add more users to sql server, so you would have to do it manually instead.

 If I had more time I would: